-South and Central America don’t have as many popular digital nomad cities as Southeast Asia has, but they are surely on the right way.
-The countries share similar time zones with the USA, which make them a great place for everyone who has US based clients or team members.
+South and Central America don’t have as many popular digital nomad cities as Southeast Asia has, but they are surely in the right way.
+The countries share similar time zones with the USA, which makes them a great place for everyone who has US-based clients or team members.

 The Argentinian capital combines the South American temperament with a European style.
 You get to enjoy nice food, coffee, and football.
-There are many coworking spaces and the start-up scene is ever growing.
-A great place to start your South America experience.
+There are many coworking spaces and the start-up scene is ever-growing.
+A great place to start your South American experience.